Why Work With Us?

 I’ve found a copy of my video, what do I do?

-Although to be absolutely certain we always encourage our contributors to get in touch with us if they come across their videos anywhere so we can let them know if the video has been purchased or if it has been used without authorisation.
+Although to be absolutely certain, we always encourage our contributors to get in touch with us if they come across their videos anywhere, so we can let them know if the video has been purchased or if it has been used without authorisation.

-How commercial consent (Appearance Release) works?
+How does commercial consent (Appearance Release) work?

 We’ll break this into two parts for you so it's easier to understand why we sometimes require consent documents from the people in the videos.